biocore/BIRDMAn/docs/diagnosing_model.rst

 One of the most important things to do when running BIRDMAn is to diagnose your model to make sure that it is useful for your downstream analysis.
 There are a lot of ways to do this and a ton of literature/tools about diagnosing Bayesian models.

 BIRDMAn wraps many function present in the ``arviz`` package.
 We recommend reading through their documentation for more information.
-You can use the ``to_inference_object`` method in any BIRDMAn object to convert your model into a format that is compatible with ``arviz``.
+You can use the ``to_inference`` method in any BIRDMAn object to convert your model into a format that is compatible with ``arviz``.
 We wrap a few of these functions for common diagnostics.

 Rhat
 ----